monmima/main-aide-memoire/vuejs/captcha_captchas-in-vue.md

 1. After the import statements, create an instance of VueReCaptcha like so:

-        app.use(VueReCaptcha, { siteKey: 'your-site/public-key-right-here' })
+        app.use(VueReCaptcha, { siteKey: 'paste-your-site/public-key-here' })

 1. Go to Login.vue.
 1. Make sure your login function is an async one by adding <code>async</code> in front of it.
 The start of your login function should look like this.
-The second and third lines are added as well.
-Don't take the last line into accound if you don't need to perform.
+The second line is mandatory and the third one is optional.
+Don't take it into account if you don't need to perform debugging.

         async login () {
           const token = await this.$recaptcha('login')